Reinforced Latent Reasoning for LLM-based Recommendation: Experiments

 \subsubsection{Influence of Reasoning Length}

-We next investigate how the length of latent reasoning affects model performance by varying the number of generated latent tokens ($K$), with $K\in\text{\{0,1,2,4,8\}}$.
-Experiments are conducted on the Toys and CDs datasets, and the results in terms of NDCG@10 (denoted as N@10) are shown in Figure~\ref{fig:length}.
+We next investigate how the length of latent reasoning affects model performance by varying the number of generated latent tokens ($K$).
+Considering the cost of RL tuning, we just tune $K$ in \{0,1,2\}, and conducted experiments on Toys and CDs.
+The results in terms of NDCG@5 (N@5) and HR@5 (H@5) are shown in Figure~\ref{fig:length}.
 Results for other metrics and the detailed implementations can be found in Appendix~\ref{appendix:length}.
-As shown in the figure, using a single latent reasoning token yields the best performance on both datasets.
-Increasing the number of latent tokens does not lead to further improvements.
-This could be due to two possible reasons: (1) one latent token may be sufficient to capture the entire reasoning process for these tasks, and (2) generating more tokens significantly enlarges the latent reasoning space, potentially making learning more difficult.
-In future work, it may be valuable to explore more effective RL-based exploration strategies for supporting deeper latent reasoning.
+As shown, increasing the reasoning length improves performance, demonstrating the potential to achieve even better results by increasing the reasoning length.
+However, the gain from $K\text{=}1$ to $K\text{=}2$ is much smaller than from $K\text{=}0$ to $K\text{=}1$, suggesting that a few latent tokens may be sufficient to capture most of the reasoning information.